rombachuk/cloudant-performancecollector/documentation/Installation.md

 The overall architecture for performancecollector has :

 *	each load-balancer (A,B) forwards latest proxy data to the  performancecollector (C)
-*	processing of [proxy] and [cluster metricsdb] data into metrics by the performancecollector
+*	processing of [proxy],[metricsdb] and [cluster volume] data into metrics by the performancecollector
 *   metrics are checked against thresholds to generate `events` files which can be used by an event-tool `eg IBM Netcool` to signal failure modes to admin operators
-*	periodic (per-minute) delivery of metrics into postgres database (D) from the performancecollector
+*	periodic (per-minute or daily for cluster-volumes) delivery of metrics into postgres database (D) from the performancecollector
 *	grafana server (E) and connects to postgres datasource.
 *  user runs grafana dashboard on his browser which presents data from the datasource
 *  _optional ad-hoc collection runs via special api, with results delivered in json-format within a cloudant document (see api-based collection section)_